Bangladesh to Import 0.5% Bunker Fuel

 Bids should be submitted by July 5, the report said.

-180 centistoke marine fuel, which carries a sulfur content of 3.5%, will not longer be imported, it added.
+180 centistoke marine fuel, which carries a sulfur content of 3.5%, will no longer be imported, it added.